Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 #### Navigation module

 The last thing, we should have the ability to manage the navigation of the anonymous user, that is, to know which pages they can visit and which they can't.
 Following the next steps, helps to achieve this purpose:
-- add the field of the `UserProfileModel` type to the `NavigationNotifier`;
+- add the field of the `AuthState` type to the `NavigationNotifier`;
-- change the `handleAuthenticationUpdates()` method of the `NavigationNotifier` to take an argument of the type `UserProfileModel`;
+- change the `handleAuthenticationUpdates()` method of the `NavigationNotifier` to take an argument of the type `AuthState`;
 - create a set of the pages' `RouteName`, which the anonymous user can visit (at the moment, it is only the `dashboard` route name);
-- add the additional condition to the `_processConfiguration()` method, which should state the following, if the user is sign-in anonymously and visits the page, whose `RouteName` is not in the anonymous `RouteName` set, then redirect to the `login` page;
+- add the additional condition to the `_processConfiguration()` method, which should state the following, if the user auth state is logged in anonymously, and they visit the page, whose `RouteName` is not in the anonymous `RouteName` set, then redirect to the `login` page;

+#### Making things work

+After the changes in the modules above, let's move on to integrating these changes into the application.

+Here are the main parts that we should add to the application:
+- auto sign in the user anonymously if the feature is enabled;
+- manage normal sign in for the anonymous user;
+- change the UI of the Metrics user menu.

+Let's review each of the above points in the following subsections

+##### Auto sign in the user anonymously

+To auto sign in the user anonymously, we should make the following:
+- find the loading page;
+- add the condition to the loading page after the initialization, if the public dashboard feature is enabled (this we can take from the `FeatureConfigNotifier`), and if the user is logged out (this we can take from the `AuthNotifier`);
+- then sign in user anonymously using the `AuthNotifier`.

+##### Manage sign in for the anonymous user

+Next one, to manage the sign in for the anonymous user, we should firstly sign out them.
+After, we should sign in the user normally using the sign in with credentials, or using the Google provider.

+##### Change the Metrics user menu UI

+The last thing we should change the Metrics user menu UI accordingly to the [User Interface section](#user-interface).
+For this purpose, we should take the [`UserProfileViewModel`](#UserProfileViewModel) from the `AuthNotifier` and disable the specified parts in the UI based on the view model value.

+### Testing
+> Describe an approach on how the feature should be tested.

+To test the feature, we should focus on the following types of tests:
+- the unit tests, which cover the main logic of the feature, described in the [program section](#program);
+- the widget tests, which test that the UI behaviour corresponds to the expectations from the [User Interface section](#user-interface);

+Also, since we're going to change the Firebase security rules accordingly to the security section, we should cover these rules with the unit tests.